cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-vision.md

   ...
 ```

-Applying transformations on the data load them as PyTorch Tensors.
-Since we need to add them to our computational graph, we convert them to PyTorch Variables before passing them into the model.
+Applying transformations on the data loads them as PyTorch Tensors.
+We wrap them in PyTorch Variables before passing them into the model.
 The `for` loop ends after one pass over the data, i.e. after one epoch.
+It can be reused again for another epoch without any changes.
 We can use similar data loaders for validation and test data.

 ### Convolutional Network Model

-Now that we have figured out how to load our images, let's have a look at the *pièce de résitance*- the CNN model.
+Now that we have figured out how to load our images, let's have a look at the *pièce de résistance*- the CNN model.
 As mentioned in the [previous][pt-start] post, we first define the components of our model, followed by its functional form.
 Let's have a look at the `__init__` function for our model that takes in a `3x64x64` image:

 ```python
 import torch.nn as nn